shamimbdpro/wp-maximum-upload-file-size/readme.txt

 == Description ==

 ### **Increases the upload file size limit to any value with one click**
-Plugin automatically detects upload limits set by WordPress and by the server / hosting provider, and displays them in an easy-to-understand dashboard.
+EasyMedia automatically detects your WordPress and server upload limits, displaying them in a simple dashboard.
+Instantly increase your upload size and easily upload large files like backups, videos, or ZIP archives directly to your WordPress media library — even if your hosting restricts upload limits.

 Access the plugin's settings from the main WP admin menu.
+Media -> EasyMedia

 You can increase the maximum upload file size and WordPress maximum execution time.
 Some time extended maximum execution time is needed when uploading large attachments.
 With this plugin you can simply avoid this problem and manage your media uploads efficiently.